jmagman/flutter-wiki/Deferred-Components.md

 }
 ```

-The base module should install the flutter module when appropriate. `PlayStoreDeferredComponentsManager` actually provides much of the same functionality, but it lives inside the Flutter android embedding, and thus cannot be referenced from the base module.
+The base module should install the Flutter module when appropriate. `PlayStoreDeferredComponentsManager` actually provides much of the same functionality, but it lives inside the Flutter Android embedding, and thus cannot be referenced from the base module.

 ## Project configuration

 `build.gradle` of the base module as well as the flutter module should be modified to convert it into a dynamic feature module.
-The default flutter android module used is located in the `.android/Flutter` directory.
-It is recommended you change the path of the android module as the `.android` directory may be cleared or regenerated by cleaning tasks.
+The default Flutter android module used is located in the `.android/Flutter` directory.

+It's recommended that you change the path of the Android module as the `.android` directory may be cleared or regenerated by cleaning tasks.
 You can set a different module or a clone of the default one as the module root directory with `project(":flutter").projectDir = new File(“<relative>.<path>.<to>.<module>”)` in your main android project’s `settings.gradle`.

-The following configuration changes are the base changes needed to convert a fullscreen flutter add-to-app implementation into a dynamic feature module.
+The following configuration changes are the base changes needed to convert a fullscreen Flutter add-to-app implementation into a dynamic feature module.

 Base module `build.gradle`: